DawsonD43/Portfolio/Data Structures/PG4/README.md

 # LIBRARY DATABASE
-This program is a library database that is implemented using a binary tree.
+This program is a mock library database that is implemented using a binary tree.